bowen0701/bowen0701.github.io/_posts/2017-07-30-creative-thinking-shannon.md

 mathjax: true
 ---

-I read a fantastic article ["Claude Shannon's Problem Solving Process"](http://www.businessinsider.com/engineer-claude-shannon-problem-solving-process-2017-7), on Business Insider, which introduced to me a Shannon's unpublished paper for lecture to his colleagues at Bell Labs: [Creative Thinking](http://www1.ece.neu.edu/~naderi/Claude%20Shannon.html).
+Claude Shannon is well known as the father of information theory.
+Recently I read a fantastic article ["Claude Shannon's Problem Solving Process"](http://www.businessinsider.com/engineer-claude-shannon-problem-solving-process-2017-7), on Business Insider, which introduced to me a Shannon's unpublished paper for lecture to his colleagues at Bell Labs: [Creative Thinking](http://www1.ece.neu.edu/~naderi/Claude%20Shannon.html).
+I think this paper is a great reference for data scientists about how to solve problem.

-The following are my notes on the classic paper, from which I learned a lot:
+The following are my notes on the classic paper:

 - "I think we could set down three things that are fairly necessary for scientific research or for any sort of inventing or mathematics or physics or anything along that line.
 I don’t think a person can get along without any one of these three."
   * "The first one is obvious - training and experience."